nczhu/rust-recipes-cheatsheet/README.md

     let result = block_on(ch_r).unwrap();

 ### Async Functions

+Async block resolves into an enum.
+The enum implements Future, and tracks the state of its own variables.

+`Await` must always be inside Async block to create a new state on the async enum.
+It adds state to the resulting future. (it doesn't actually await at the time we write it)

     // Don't have to create Future obj manually
     // Create a async function instead that auto handles futures